NEW PRODUCT

 How the EMS and PPC Work Together

 The EMS and PPC run as independent processes connected through Redis.
-The EMS writes a power setpoint; the PPC reads it, applies all grid compliance transformations, and dispatches the result to inverters.
+The EMS writes a power setpoint.
+The PPC reads it, applies all grid compliance transformations, and dispatches the result to inverters.
 This separation ensures the PPC can always enforce safety and grid code requirements regardless of what the EMS requests.
 If the grid needs emergency frequency support, the PPC overrides the EMS setpoint immediately without waiting for the optimization layer.

 System Architecture